California Capital Gains Tax: Rates, Calculations, and How to Save

 Unlike federal capital gains taxes, California’s capital gains tax rate for 2022 is not based on whether the gain is short-term or long-term.
 Stocks, bonds, mutual funds, and real estate are among the assets that are subject to this California capital gains tax rate.
 Tax rates (1% – 13.3%) on capital gains are in keeping with general income tax laws in California.

 Because California collects tax on capital gains as regular income, tax rates do not change much.
 In reality, how much taxes you pay has changed over the years since the criterion that determines how much you pay has changed.
-For instance, both in 2018 and 2022, long-term capital gains of $100,000 were taxed at 9.3%, but the total income for this tax rate maxed out at $268,749 in 2018 and increased to $312,686 in 2022.

-2021 Capital Gains Tax Rates
+Capital Gains Tax Rates in 2021

 Tax Bracket/RateSingleMarried